Napat/django_rest_framework/music/README.txt

+# Basic models and database

-# To migrate database when change models.py
+## To migrate database when change models.py
 ```
 ## creating new migrations
 python manage.py makemigrations music